tarikbouari/B-track/README.md

 # 📖 [B-tracker] <a name="about-project"></a>

 **[B-traker]** is a mobile application to track daily expenses,.
-Users have a list of transactions associated with a category that allow them to see the amount of money they've have spent and on what.
+Users have a list of transactions associated with a category that allow them to see the amount of money they've spent and on what.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>